DjangoGirls/tutorial/en/django_orm/README.md

 <QuerySet [<Post: Sample title>, <Post: Post number 2>, <Post: My 3rd post!>, <Post: 4th title of post>]>
 ```

-Or maybe we want to see all the posts that contain the word 'title' in the `title` field?
+Or maybe we want to see all the blog posts that contain the word 'title' in the `title` field?

 {% filename %}command-line{% endfilename %}
 ```python